-Geosyntec provides specialized structural engineering and design services to clients worldwide.
+Geosyntec provides specialized engineering and design services to clients worldwide.
 Much of the firm's design expertise focuses on structural systems exposed to high demand loading conditions, such as earthquakes, extreme winds, hurricanes, fire, and blast.

 We specialize in the design of strengthening schemes and retrofits for industrial facilities, buildings, refinery structures, offshore platforms, and water and petrochemical storage tanks.

-We apply advanced analytical methods, combined with practical design experience, to create efficient structural engineering solutions for a wide range of industries:
+We apply advanced analytical methods, combined with practical design experience, to create efficient structural solutions for a wide range of industries:

 - Upstream Oil and Gas

 - Renewable and Clean Energy

 Geosyntec's licensed or chartered engineers routinely contribute to the development of code and criteria documents, and serve on various code-forming committees, such as the International Standards Organization, American Society of Civil Engineers, American Petroleum Institute, American Concrete Institute, and the British Standards Institute.